prometheus/docs/content/docs/operating/security.md

 ## Browser local storage

-Prometheus and Alertmanager store data in the local storage.
+Prometheus and Alertmanager web interfaces store data in the local storage of the web browser.
 The history of the queries made using the Prometheus web UI, and the creator of a silence in Alertmanager are save locally, amongst other data.

 We expect that no secrets are entered into those fields and that browser sessions are not shared between users.
 If the same browser is accessed by